Crawford family murders

-The Crawford family murder was the killing of pregnant mother Therese Crawford and her three children at their home in Glenroy, Victoria, Australia, in July 1970.
-The family car was located at the bottom of a cliff at Loch Ard Gorge in Port Campbell on 2 July with the bodies of the four victims still inside.
+The Crawford family murders took place at the family's home in July 1970 at the Crawford home in Glenroy, Victoria, Australia.
+Pregnant mother Therese Crawford and her three children were murdered, their bodies being discovered on 2 July in the family car, located at the bottom of a cliff at Loch Ard Gorge in Port Campbell.
 The husband, and father of the children, Elmer Kyle Crawford (b.
 May 1930), is the prime suspect in the murders and has not been seen since.

 Investigation

 Two weeks before the murders, Elmer Crawford, an employee of the Victoria Racing Club (VRC), and his pregnant wife Therese drafted new wills that left a considerable fortune to Elmer in the event of his family's death.
 At the time of the murders, the couple had three children: Katherine Jane (aged 12), James William (aged 8), and Karen Jean (aged 6).
 It is believed by investigators that the impending arrival of their fourth child and Therese's mental state were the triggers for the murders.
 Another factor could have been the theft of goods by Elmer from the VRC.

 A July 1971 coroner's inquest found that Elmer, who had emigrated from Ireland in 1951, murdered his wife and three children at the family's home in Cardinal Road, Glenroy.
 Elmer had constructed an electrocution device, using a 15 m length of electrical lead and alligator clips, which he attached to his wife's ears while she slept before electrocuting her.
 He then battered Karen to death, presumably using the hammer found in the car, and electrocuted both Katherine and James.